Course Descriptions and Syllabi

 GDES 404 Professional Practice (3)

 The course is designed to prepare students for professional practice in graphic design.
-It is a guide to business aspects of design including best practices in business processes, self-promotion, negotiation and pricing, ethical standards, and the designer's responsibility of practice.
+It is a guide to business aspects of design including best practices in business processes, self-promotion, negotiation and pricing, ethical standards and the designer’s responsibility of practice.
 Prerequisite: GDES 320.

 GDES 420 Graphic Design III (3)

-This advance course further investigates system design, research analysis and development of a brand.
+This advanced course further investigates system design, research analysis and development of a brand.
 Students will work in a collaborative environment, in an intense investigation of visual communication, critique session, group discussions, presentations and field trips.
 This is a studio course.
 Senior standing.
 Prerequisites: GDES 320 and GDES 321.

 GDES 421 Typography III (3)

-This advance course further investigates typographic form, history, hierarchy, context, and sequence of information using image and type relationships.
-Lectures, critiques, and individual in-class explorations are used to further these ideas.
-This is a studio course.
-Senior standing.
+This advance course further investigates typographic form, history, hierarchy, context and sequence of information using image and type relationships.
+Lectures, critiques and individual in-class explorations are used to further these ideas.
+This is a studio course, senior standing.
 Prerequisites: GDES 321 and GDES 320.

 GDES 452 3D Modeling and Animation (3)